I am a 35-year old the Minister of Agriculture and Forestry of Finland. In my office I’m assisted by State Secretary and Special Advisors.

-I am a 33-year old second term MP from Kauhava in the Vaasa constituency.
-Regionally, I am a member of the Regional Council of South Ostrobothnia and the 1st Vice Chairman of the Kauhava City Council.
+I am also second term MP from Kauhava in the Vaasa constituency.
+Regionally, I am a member of the Kauhava City Council.
 Making a difference in social issues has always been important to me.
 I am a lawyer by training and by profession.

 In politics I believe in the Alkioistic ideology, in other words, I believe that the individual comes first in political activities.
 This is achieved through equal opportunities and the promotion of justice in society.
 You need to support the weak and the poor, but promote entrepreneurship in economics as well as a way of life.
 I try to do politics for the future: 10 and 20 years from now.
 The decisions always affect many generations.

 Influencer of the nation – defender of the entire Ostrobothnia

 In politics, you need to earn trust again every day.
 Working as a Member of Parliament brings together many issues that are important to me: politics and law, developing the society and changing the world.
 I like it that I can help people.
 I have established my position and built my network after the first term.
 Now I am ready for even more responsibility.
 I want to create opportunities and prospects for the future for all Ostrobothnians.

 As MP I’d like to act in particular for the following principles and objectives during the 2019-2023 term:

 The three Ostrobothnian regions need to be able to cooperate better than they do today.
 The conflicts between Seinäjoki and Vaasa need to be reduced.
 Each three regions of Ostrobothnia have their own characteristics, creating a foundation for the cooperation.
 The health and social services reform needs to be implemented by establishing democratic regions.